child counting money

 The Berenstain Bears' Trouble with Money

-Good money habits can and should be encouraged in children from the time they are little.
+Good money habits should be encouraged in children from the time they are little.
+Learning how to spend and save responsibly is a life lesson that we should teach our kids as soon as they are ready.
+Creating a foundation for responsible spending habits will help set them up for stability for the rest of their lives.
+You should begin reading about this topic from the time a child starts receiving an allowance or monetary gifts for birthdays, holidays, and other special occasions.
 We are moving toward a cashless economic system, which can make money seem intangible to kids.
 With the swipe of a card or the input of a password, we buy all the things we need and want on a daily basis.
 But kids today rarely witness the exchange of real dollar bills for goods and services.
 That's why it's so important, more than ever before, that we take a proactive role by reading the best kids' books about money management.
-The stories share a variety of experiences where characters learn important money management lessons, usually the hard way.
+The stories share a variety of experiences where characters learn important lessons in financial responsibility, usually the hard way.
 Kids will relate to quandaries they face between buying a new toy or saving up for a rainy day.

 The Berenstain Bears' Dollars and Sense